Silver Birch Pruning: Ultimate Guide

 Here is a step-by-step guide to pruning silver birch trees:

-2. Start with dead and diseased wood: Begin by removing any dead or diseased wood.
-This will prevent the spread of disease and help the tree focus its energy on healthy growth.
+Begin by removing any dead, dying, or diseased branches.
+This prevents the spread of disease and helps the tree focus its energy on healthy growth. - Remove crossing branches

 Pruning Techniques